This article also features in the March edition of FMJ.

 Whether this trend continues may well hinge on the supporting IT infrastructure and ensuring that all systems can be readily integrated before making the change.

-Visualization is the process of creating digital renders of buildings not yet constructed (to help demonstrate the finished space) or re-imagined with a different purpose (for example to show transformation of an unused retail unit into a functional café).
+Visualisation is the process of creating digital renders of buildings not yet constructed (to help demonstrate the finished space) or re-imagined with a different purpose (for example to show transformation of an unused retail unit into a functional café).

-Although Covid restrictions have been removed and don’t look as if they will return for the foreseeable future, visualization will still be an important tool for FMs in the coming years.
+Although Covid restrictions have been removed and don’t look as if they will return for the foreseeable future, visualisation will still be an important tool for FMs in the coming years.
 We have all become familiar with digital tools, whether that’s video calls or virtual tours.

 Virtual tours are great for showing prospective tenants around an office space.
 For high priority spaces, such as a hospital operating room, virtual tours can be given to surgeons who may not have the time to visit in-person.